 Ultimately, the study concluded that the best form of breathing is whatever is most comfortable for the runner.

 I’ll leave it here: if you ONLY breathe through your nose while running and haven’t been progressing, try breathing through your mouth instead and see if it helps.

 I know that for some, it’s impossible to run anywhere other than a treadmill.
 If that’s your only option – skip this tip.

-But if you have a safe area to run around you, hear me out.
+But if you have a safe area to run outside around you, hear me out.

-When you run on the treadmill, you take away the challenges provided by running on uneven terrain.
+When you only run on a treadmill, you take away the challenges provided by running on uneven terrain.

 As I mentioned earlier, there’s so much benefit to variety.

 Push yourself to run outside through hilly areas or on uneven trails.
 It may feel harder at first, but that’s just because you’re more challenged – meaning you’ll see more results.

 6. Your training ends when the run ends